-On 23 September 2020, SH had been delisted from SGX and as at date of authorisation of these financial statements, the Group has not received any exit offers from SH or the controlling shareholder of SH.
-The carrying amount represents the fair value, which is measured under Level 3 (2019: Level 1) of the Fair Value Hierarchy in 2020, as defined in Note 33(i).
+On 23 September 2020, SH had been delisted from SGX and the Group did not receive an exit offer either from SH or the controlling shareholder of SH.
+The carrying amount represented the fair value, which was measured under Level 3 of the Fair Value Hierarchy in 2020, as defined in Note 31(i).